pbs-assess/sdmTMB-teaching/dfo-tesa/description.md

 * Index standardization
 * Model checking and comparison
-* Depending on attendee interest as gauged before the workshop, we can touch on or substitute other advanced topics (e.g. simulation, fitting the models with Stan, presence-only data).
+* Depending on attendee interest as gauged before the workshop, we can touch on or substitute other advanced topics (e.g., simulation, fitting the models with Stan, presence-only data).

 Attendees should have an intermediate knowledge of R and some experience with GLMs and mixed effects models (e.g., using glm(), mgcv, lme4, or glmmTMB).
 While all examples will use sdmTMB, similarly structured models can be fit with INLA or VAST and so the concepts will also be applicable to participants using these packages.
 The workshop will consist of presentations, tutorials, and group exercises with the support of instructors.

 Preprint describing sdmTMB: https://doi.org/10.1101/2022.03.24.485545 sdmTMB documentation site: https://pbs-assess.github.io/sdmTMB